(repel) Opposite of to cause (someone) to have a liking for or interest in something

 “The loss of flexibility a family suffers when it buys rather than rents will deter many buyers.”

-Opposite of to make happen or bring about
+Opposite of to absorb or imbibe

 Opposite of to fetch (an amount of money) as income or profit